-When discussing remediation vs. abatement techniques, you first need to consider your specific conditions and the type of asbestos contamination that you are dealing with.
-Remediation refers to comprehensive asbestos management and treatment plan and therefore, would be better suited to situations in which the asbestos contamination is more complicated than physical removal.
+When discussing remediation vs abatement techniques, you first need to consider your specific conditions and the type of asbestos contamination that you are dealing with.
+Remediation refers to comprehensive asbestos management and treatment plan and, therefore, would be better suited to situations in which asbestos contamination is more complicated than physical removal.

 Abatement focuses on the removal and encapsulation, and therefore, an abatement process would be best suited to more basic asbestos contamination situations, in which safe physical removal or encapsulation is enough to ensure the property is protected from asbestos fibre exposure.

 It all comes down to what type of asbestos you are facing, the condition of the asbestos, the location of the asbestos contamination, and how you plan on managing it.
 In some cases, it may be safer to simply encapsulate the asbestos to ensure the fibres cannot be disturbed.
 In other cases, asbestos-containing materials may be visibly flaking or deteriorating and will require immediate physical removal.
 If asbestos fibres have already contaminated further areas of a property, a thorough remediation process may be the right strategy.